Today I'm reminding myself to make time to enjoy one of my winter hobbies: journaling!

 - Figured out what you're packing for your kids' lunches tomorrow? or for yourself?

-Now that it's dark, rainy, and cold at night, I'm finding myself making more time to just sit quietly and read.
-I read a lot in the summer too, but then there are more distractions from visitors, neighbors, pets playing noisily outdoors, airplanes flying overhead, etc. In fall and winter, it's quieter and I can enjoy reading for longer stretches of time.
+In winter, when it's dark, rainy, and cold at night, I find that I'm able to spend more time sitting quietly and reading.
+I read a lot in the summer too, but that time of year there are more distractions from visitors, neighbors, pets and children playing noisily outdoors, airplanes flying overhead, etc. In fall and winter, it's quieter and I can enjoy reading for longer stretches of time.

-Do all the bookcases in your house if you have time, or just one bookcase, or at least two shelves.
+Do all the bookcases in your house if you have time.
+You can easily dust and sort one shelf during commercials if you're watching TV tonight.
 Every little bit of organizing you can sneak in helps.

 See if you can bear to part with any of your books, especially paperbacks you've already read but you suspect you'll never re-read them.
 You don't need to keep every book forever.
 Be firm with yourself and honest about your book reading habits.